 At his trial, Standing Bear uttered this now famous quote, which still resonates today: “This hand is not the same color as yours but if I pierce it, I shall feel pain.
 The blood that will flow from mine will be the same color as yours.
 I am a man.
 The same God made us both.”

-In Wewoka, you’ll find remarkable history at the Seminole Nation Museum, which preserves and shares the history, culture and heritage of the Seminole Nation, from its origins in the state of Florida, to the tribe’s removal from their home lands in the 1830s, to the present.
-Along with exhibits, the museum features vivid Seminole artwork, and visitors are welcome to take part in craft lessons and other hands-on learning about the Seminole culture.
+In Wewoka, you’ll find remarkable history at the Seminole Nation Museum, which preserves and shares the history, culture and heritage of the Seminole Nation from its origins in the state of Florida, to the tribe’s removal from their home lands in the 1830s, to the present.
+Along with exhibits, the museum features vibrant Seminole artwork, and visitors are welcome to take part in craft lessons and other hands-on learning about the Seminole culture.

 In Oklahoma City, the Oklahoma History Center’s Native American exhibits serve as a bridge between the past and the present, with artifacts, tribal music and oral histories from many of the 67 tribes that have called Oklahoma home.
+Inside the ONEOK, Inc. Gallery, the "We Are Who We Were" exhibit represents all 38 federally-recognized American Indian tribes in Oklahoma with artifacts, tribal music, photographs, oral stories and unique displays bridging the past and present.

 Other American Indian cultural sites to consider visiting in Oklahoma include the Citizen Potawatomi Nation Cultural Heritage Center in Shawnee; the Ataloa Lodge Museum in Muskogee; the Southern Plains Indian Museum in Anadarko; the Five Civilized Tribes museum in Muskogee; and the Museum of the Great Plains and the Comanche National Museum and Cultural Center, both in Lawton.
 There's more vibrant American Indian culture to discover in Oklahoma including attractions, powwows, living history events, Native American craft shopping experiences.